 Harry Ford (12) was staying with Webb and Matt Rooker in Zionsville.

-Ephraim and Alice Ford were living on North Pike Street in Shelbyville, Indiana with their six year old son, Oscar L. Ephraim was an insurance agent, and Alice was a dressmaker.
-Although he was apparently soon divorced, Ephraim never reclaimed Katie’s three children from their foster homes.
+Ephraim and Alice Ford were renting a house at 61 North Pike Street in Shelbyville, Indiana with their six year old son, Oscar L. Ephraim was an insurance agent, and Alice was a dressmaker.
+Ephraim never reclaimed Katie’s three children from their foster homes.

-Ephraim died on April 2, 1904 at Matt and Webb Rooker’s home in Zionsville, and was buried in the Zionsville Cemetery next to his sisters Matt Rooker and Fannie Lang and family, and his Uncle William Dye and family.
+In March, 1904, Ephraim became ill and began seeing Dr. G.F.H.
+Hossan, of Indianapolis (Ephraim was probably staying with his sister, Matt.
+Ephraim died from apoplexy on April 2, 1904 at Matt and Webb Rooker’s home in Zionsville, and was buried in the Zionsville Cemetery next to his sisters Matt Rooker and Fannie Lang and family, and his Uncle William Dye and family.

 Obituary - Ephraim Worth Ford was born in Jasper County, Iowa, February 14, 1854, and died at Indianapolis April 2, 1904, aged 50 years, 1 month, and 18 days.
 He was joined in marriage in 1881 to Catherine Huson.
 To this union were born three children - Mabel, Myrtle, and Harry.
 He obeyed the gospel and united with the Christian Church at Orleans, Indiana a number of years ago, and continued faithful until his death.
 He was a lover of the Bible and delighted in it's study.
 He was a good husband and devoted father.
 He leaves to mourn his loss his children, four sisters, one brother, and a host of earnest friends.
 He was a member of the Washington Lodge, No. 1352 of the Knights and Ladies of Honor.
 In this he was a faithful brother and an earnest worker.
 Only just a few days before his death he attended the lodge and made a very touching and earnest plea for the sick of the order.
 To those in distress and trouble he ever extended a kind, helping, and sympathetic hand.
 Blessed are the dead who die in the Lord.
 They rest from their labors and their works do follow them.